tls-attacker/TLS-Anvil/Docs/docs/03-Architecture.md

 # Architecture

 The picture below shows the general architecture of TLS-Anvil including the different phases that are executed during a test execution.
-Each of those phases is explained in our Usenix Paper in Section 4.1.
+Each of those phases is explained in our USENIX Security Paper in Section 4.1.
 Please have a look there.

 ![](/Architecture.png)